Sunset Boulevard (film): Previews and revision

-Wilder and Brackett, nervous about a major screening in Hollywood, held a preview in Evanston, Illinois, in late 1949.
+Wilder and Brackett, nervous about a major screening in Hollywood, held a preview screening in Evanston, Illinois, in late 1949.
 The original edit opened with a scene inside a morgue, with the assembled corpses discussing how they came to be there.
 The story began with the corpse of Joe Gillis recounting his murder to the others.
 The audience reacted with laughter and seemed unsure whether to view the rest of the film as drama or comedy.
 After a similar reaction during its second screening in Poughkeepsie, New York, and a third in Great Neck, the morgue opening was replaced by a shorter poolside opening, using footage filmed on January 5, 1950.

 In Hollywood, Paramount arranged a private screening for the various studio heads and specially invited guests.
 After viewing the film, Barbara Stanwyck knelt to kiss the hem of Gloria Swanson's skirt.
 Swanson later remembered looking for Mary Pickford, only to be told, "She can't show herself, Gloria.
 She's too overcome.
 We all are."
 Louis B. Mayer berated Wilder before the crowd of celebrities, saying, "You have disgraced the industry that made and fed you!
 You should be tarred and feathered and run out of Hollywood!"
 Upon hearing of Mayer's slight, Wilder strode up to the mogul and retorted with a vulgarity that one biographer said was allegedly because Mayer, who was Jewish, suggested that Wilder, who was also Jewish, would be better off being sent back to Germany, an extraordinary sentiment so soon after the war and the Holocaust, in which Wilder's family perished.
 In 2020 Olson recounted that friends who had attended the screening told her that Wilder had simply told Mayer, "Go fuck yourself."

 The few other criticisms were not so venomous.
-According to one often-told but later discredited anecdote, actress Mae Murray, a contemporary of Swanson, was offended by the film and commented, "None of us floozies was that nuts."
+According to one often-told but later discredited anecdote, actress Mae Murray, a contemporary of Swanson's, was offended by the film and commented, "None of us floozies was that nuts."